 are rules created by regulatory agencies such as OSHA, the EPA, or the Department of Transportation (DOT).

 Regulations vary significantly.
 Some are prescriptive and will tell you exactly what you can and cannot do; some are performance-based where a safe outcome is required, and your organization must do what is appropriate to ensure that outcome occurs (this is usually through the creation of plans and procedures specific to your organization).
-Some regulations will point to a third party consensus standard that must be followed as though it were a legally binding regulation.
+Some regulations will point to a third-party consensus standard that must be followed as though it were a legally binding regulation.

-- System Policy website: policytech
+- University of Tennessee Policy website: policytech

 Procedures & Plans